 Its accelerated franchising activity over the past few years has helped boost McDonald’s profit margins, and overall earnings-per-share.

-McDonald’s competitive advantage is its global scale, immense network of restaurants, well-known brand and valuable real estate assets.
+McDonald’s competitive advantage is its global scale, an immense network of restaurants, well-known brand and valuable real estate assets.
 The company also outperforms in a recession, as many consumers scale down their spending on dining during economic downturns.

 This recession-resistance quality has allowed McDonald’s to grow its dividend over time.
 McDonald’s has raised its dividend every year since paying its first dividend in 1976.
 Shares currently yield 2.3%.